dhis2/dhis2-docs/README.md

-# dhis2-markdown-docs
+# DHIS 2 Documentation

-All of your favourite documents - in markdown format!
+All of your favourite documentation - in markdown format!

 # Updating the documents
 This is the easy bit, and is all that most people have to do.
 The following sections describe the format, structure and a few considerations necessary for correctly generating the desired output.